This article focusing on rock music and gives you instructions about chords and riffs that are ingredients in rock songs.

 To get a rock sound we don’t need more than a few chords.
 Some of the open chords, like A, D and E are suitable for rock songs that goes for a “fat” sound.
 Other open chord can, however, work fine different situations.

-By using simple open chords you can play songs like “Wild Thing” by The Troggs:
+By using common open chords you can play songs like “Wild Thing” by The Troggs:

 A – D – E – D – A – D – E

 ... or the verses to Neil Young's "Rockin' in the Free World":

 The Suspended chords are very common in many music styles including rock songs.
 These chords are almost similar with the major chord with some slight difference - in general you just move one finger to change the chord, for example D Major to D Sus.